Every engineer accumulates a library of their favorite utility functions.

 Some ideas about the evolution of this library:

-Base will probably be declared version 1.0 around the end of 2021.
-We may add new features to the library over time, but we want to keep the structure of what exists and how you interact with it very stable.
+Base will probably be declared version 1.0 after Rightdown is done and stable.
+We may add new features over time, but we want to keep the structure of what exists and how you interact with it very stable.